Bachelor's Degree Requirements

 You must demonstrate competence in your use of writing and mathematics.

-To satisfy the University's writing requirement, you must pass two courses with a grade of C- or better: ENGL 130, and a writing proficiency course in your major.
+To satisfy the University's writing requirement, you must complete a GE Written Communication (A2) course with a grade of C or higher, and a writing proficiency (WP) course in your major with a grade of C- or higher.
 Unless exempt, you must take the English Placement Test (EPT) before your first semester here.
-Your EPT score is used to determine whether or not you must enroll in English 030 (Writing Workshop) concurrently with ENGL 130: Freshman English.
+Your EPT score is used to determine whether or not you must enroll in English 030 (Writing Workshop) concurrently with ENGL 130 (Academic Writing).
 English 030 is a remedial course which must be completed within your first year.
 If you do not fulfill the remedial writing requirement in your first year, you are subject to Administrative-Academic Disqualification.
-Upon satisfactory completion of ENGL 130 you are eligible to take the writing proficiency (WP) course in your major.
+Upon completion of the GE Written Communication (A2) requirement, you are eligible to take the writing proficiency (WP) course in your major.

 For more information pertaining to Mathematics and Writing Requirements see the Mathematics and Writing Requirements section of this catalog.